Scale factor (computer science): Operations on scaled values

 In line 4, P substitutes A * B. It follows that the result of AZ * BZ (which is Q) is not PZ, but rather PZ * Z. If PZ were the answer, it could be stored directly since it has the scale factor built in, as is the case with addition and subtraction.
 For multiplication, however, the product of two scaled values has an extra scaling built in.
 As long as this is taken into account, there is still no need to convert AZ and BZ into A and B before performing the operation; the result must be divided by Z before storing it back.
 After this, PZ will be stored as the result of the multiplication, which is indeed the scaled representation of the result of A * B (the desired answer) rather than the result of AZ * BZ (which is still scaled).

 Common scaling scenarios

 Fractional values scaled to integers

-As previously described, many older processors (and possibly some current ones) do not natively support fractional mathematics.
+As previously described, many older processors (and possibly some current ones) do not natively support fractional arithmetic.
 In this case, fractional values can be scaled into integers by multiplying them by ten to the power of whatever decimal precision is desired.
 In other words, to preserve n digits to the right of the decimal point, it is necessary to multiply the entire number by 10n.
 In computers, which perform calculations in binary, the real number is multiplied by 2m to preserve m digits to the right of the binary point; alternatively, one can bit shift the value m places to the left.
 For example, in the following set of real world fractional values, all have three digits to the right of the decimal point: